 - synthetic fertilizers and pesticides

 From processes like these, there is constant degredation of soil nutrients, leading to poor fertilization from year to year.
-On farms that use these unsustainable practices, there is an increase of weeds, bugs, and vermin.
+On farms that use these unsustainable farming practices, there is an increase of weeds, bugs, and vermin.
 Basically, the farmer slowly loses control of the farm as a whole when the quality of the soil is not managed over time.

 The solution to these ecological problems is sustainable agriculture.
 Sustainable ag. involves land-use practices that restore, protect, and maintain ecosystems and biodiversity on farms.
 Conventional farmlands are thus transformed into ecologically thriving carbon sinks.